| | |

 Pork Tenderloin Diane

-I picked up a pork tenderloin from the store and went in search of a quick and simple recipe online.
-I found this one at Allrecipes that looked perfect.
-I couldn’t believe how fast this was to prepare and how delicious it was.
-This is a dish worthy of company and so easy too!
-We all thought the pork was very tender and the sauce made it extra delicious.
-I served it with rice and a tossed salad for a healthy and delicious meal.
+I had a pork tenderloin to use up and found this easy pork tenderloin Diane recipe on Allrecipes that sounded tasty.
+This is a dish worthy of company and so easy to prepare.
+We all thought the pork was very tender and the sauce made it extra tasty.
+I served this pork tenderloin Diane with Garlic Rice and a tossed salad for a healthy and delicious meal.

 Pork Tenderloin Diane